bankymondial/Placement-Prediction/README.md

 ### Model Performance Comparison

+**Logistic Regression** is the best-performing model overall, with the highest scores across *Validation Accuracy*, *Recall*, *F1 Score*, and *ROC AUC*.
+It consistently outperforms other models on these key metrics, especially in *recall*, which is crucial for identifying placed students (the minority class). **Gradient Boosting** comes close in test set performance, particularly with its higher Test Accuracy and Test ROC AUC, but Logistic Regression provides a better overall balance between precision and recall.

+**Most Important Features Model** also performed well, with high recall (0.7648) and F1 score (0.7483) on the validation set, but it didn't surpass Logistic Regression in key metrics.

 | Metric/Model           | **Logistic Regression** | **Gradient Boosting** | **Random Forest** | **Most Important Features** |
 |-------------------------|-------------------------|-----------------------|-------------------|-----------------------------|
 | **Validation Accuracy**  | 0.7870                  | 0.7755                | 0.7425            | 0.7790                     |